TripathiAshutosh/dvc/Data and ML Pipeline/README.md

 # **Reproducible Data and ML Pipeline using DVC - Live Demo**

+**Source Code Credit: source code used for explanation is taken from dvc documentation.
+IT is used to explain how to create DVC data and ML pipeline and run reproducible pipelines.**

 ### 1. Create Conda environment

 1. `conda create -n mlops python=3.9 ipykernel`